 DO YOU HAVE INSURANCE?

 Every real professional will have insurance.
 In fact, they should have two specific types.

 1) Equipment insurance – this covers all of the actual photography equipment in case something gets damaged, lost, stolen, etc.

 2) Liability insurance – this covers the photographer (and their business) if an accident happens.
 Venues often request proof in the form of a COI (Certificate of Insurance) to be allowed to work in their space.

-We carry both of these with a single policy from TCP Insurance.
+We carry both of these with a $2 million liability policy from TCP Insurance.

 TWO QUESTIONS YOU SHOULDN’T ASK YOUR WEDDING PHOTOGRAPHER